Crawl Space Encapsulation or Not

 My college course in hydro-geology taught me how to capture and divert water in the soil.
 A linear french drain is just a gutter in the ground.

 As water passes through the soil sideways through the top soil where there's air, the gravel in the trench captures the water and gravity pulls it down to the perforated drain pipe.

 Many homeowners like you have used my technique to dry out their wet basements and crawlspaces.
-CLICK HERE to get a professional DVD showing you how to STOP water problems in your crawlspace.
+CLICK HERE to get a professional Streaming Video showing you how to STOP water problems in your crawlspace.